jozeflacko/wait-till-condition/README.md

 # Wait till condition

-Just am small demo how to implement waiting function in javascript
+Just am small demo how to implement waiting function using while and promise in javascript

 ## Authors